 You should sit down with them and ask them how they feel about the current software like their HRIS, what tools would make their jobs easier, and what they wish they knew prior to purchasing the software.
 Remember, your employees, particularly your top performers, are counting on you to change things for the better.
 So, don’t just ask for feedback about software and then do nothing.
 Be prepared to produce actionable results, which may involve some initial effort and expense in switching software programs.
 At the end of the day, you’ll only end up making things worse if you falsely give them hope that you’re going to change the software that frustrates them.

 Bear in mind that, when searching for answers about software, the internet is your friend.
 Yes, you should ask your employees for their feedback, but you can also access user reviews online to learn more about specific programs.
 Reviews are a very effective tool for choosing the right software.
 Thanks to the internet, getting to know what people really think has never been easier or more freely available.
 This is particularly helpful if your organization is small, or you have a limited number of employees to ask for feedback.

-The key takeaway here is that talking to the people on your team is the key to finding the right software for your organization.
+The key takeaway here is that talking to the people on your team is the key to finding the right software (whether it is performance review software or other kinds of HR software) for your organization.
 You should include your employees in the selection process, after all, they will be the ones using the programs you decide on.
 Allow your employees to tell you what they need, and trust that they know what they need.